 If you want to adopt an agile methodology like Scrum or Kanban, then make sure you have the right culture.
 The three main pillars of any great culture are purpose, autonomy, and mastery.
 Only employees who can see the final goal and be responsible for the result bring real value to your company.
 Forbytes, as well as many leading enterprises, use this principle because company culture runs deeply in every business process.

-According to a LinkedIn report, there are several cultural factors that are important for employees all over the world.
+According to a LinkedIn report, several cultural factors are important for employees all over the world.
 Professionals prefer to join companies:

-• That allow for a flexible work-life balance – 71%
+• That allows for a flexible work-life balance — 71%

 • With a flat hierarchy and accessible management — 63%

-• That have an open and collaborative physical workspace – 63%
+• That has an open and collaborative physical workspace — 63%

 • Where they have a clear career development path — 62%